prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 JdbcJoinPushdown optimizer will create a TableScanNode structure which is able to hold all the jdbc tables which are grouped as part of above implementation.
 Below is the proposed structure for the new TableScanNode

 ![Image 2](RFC-0009-jdbc-join-push-down/in-depth-design-image-2.png)
-^ fix this image.. change to connectotablehandle set

 ## PredicatePushDown Optimizer